AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: 3D- Placement and Power Allocation Formulation

-We depict the system model in Fig.~\ref{fig:system_model}.
-For simplicity, $\tau$ is dropped from the system parameters included in the figure.

-\section{3D \uav~Placement and Power Allocation Formulation}
+\section{3D-\uav~Placement and Power Allocation Formulation}

-We propose to optimize the \uav~placement and power allocation such that the total users\textquotesingle~data rate and fairness are maximized.
+We propose to optimize the \uav~placement and power allocation that maximizes the total users\textquotesingle~data rate and fairness.
 First, we define the sum users\textquotesingle~data rate at time step $\tau$ as

 and, using the Jain\textquotesingle s fairness index~\cite{Jain1984}, the users\textquotesingle~fairness as

 The optimization problem is formulated as the following